Welcome to today's edition of the Rush 24-7 podcast.

 I mean, just for the fun of it.

-But here's just a couple questions.
+But here, just a couple questions.

-Uh just a couple questions.
+Just a couple questions.

-There's a reason Obama's not doing well, prime time is meant to people who work.
+There's a reason Obama's not doing, well, primetime is meant to people who work.

-Okay, ten, ten more questions for the vacationer in chief.
+Okay, 10 more questions for the vacationer-in-chief.

 I kid you not.